maskedmakrel/Econfat/README.md

 I tried to keep my program simple.
 I created a folder called econfat.
 In that folder, I kept a folder for Code.The art asset was stored in a folder called fatasset.

-I included a generic license text for the work in a folder called (nfatlicense).
+I included a generic license text for the work in a folder called nfatlicense.

 I will exclude the license but you can generally look at NFT licenses to get the general gist.